embedded-iota/iota-iot-network-protocol/README.md

 ###### IOTA Address

 An IOTA Address MUST be the ternary char presentation of an address which is used on the IOTA tangle.
 Once generated and IOTA address MUST be saved persistent on a Node.
+The wire format MUST be the byte ternary representation.

 ###### IOTA Transaction

 An IOTA Transaction MUST be a transaction on the IOTA tangle.
 It SHOULD be a confirmed transaction.
-A IOTA Transaction MUST, at least, contain the following properties:
-- Tag
-- Message

 ###### IOTA Address Milestone

-An IOTA Address Milestone MUST be an ID for a given IOTA Address which SHOULD be set by a IOTA Gateway.
-It SHALL NOT be set by a Node Group Member.
+An IOTA Address Milestone MUST be an ID for a given IOTA Address which MUST be set by a Node Group Address Agent It SHALL NOT be set by a Node Group Member.
 An IOTA Address Milestone SHALL be only contain A-Z & 0-9.
-The IOTA Gateway MUST save the IOTA Address Milestones persistently.
+The Node Group Address Agent MUST save the IOTA Address Milestones persistently for all known addresses in a Node Group.

 ###### Seed Key